 L-Glutamine: This is an amino acid that can heal the cells inside your dog’s intestines.
 Give 500 mg per 25 lbs of body weight per day.

 Marshmallow Root: Generations of societies have used this herb to treat digestive problems.
 In tincture form, 0.5-1.5 ml per 20 lbs, 2-3 times per day.
 Or give a supplement that contains marshmallow root.

 Digestive Enzymes: These can improve your dog’s digestive function by preventing malabsorption.

 Our Final Verdict on Metronidazole for Dogs

-Metronidazole only provides your dog a short-term fix.
+If your dog has diarrhea, you may want to skip the Metronidazole.
+There are better natural solutions that can help his upset stomach.
+Metronidazole only provides your dog a short-term fix for anaerobic bacterial infections and other health issues.
 It suppresses the symptoms associated with your dog’s problematic gut.
 What Metronidazole doesn’t do is actually cure your dog’s underlying gut issues.

+As a result, you may find yourself giving Metronidazole to your dog over the long haul.
+And long-term, chronic use can yield some scary, negative effects.
 When it comes to your dog’s health, the best bet is to go with a natural approach.
 Your dog’s future self will thank you when you do.

 1. What are the common side effects of Metronidazole for dogs?

 Answer: The common side effects of Metronidazole for dogs include vomiting, diarrhea, loss of appetite, lethargy, and neurological symptoms such as seizures and tremors.